dementeddevil/serilog-sinks-opensearch/README.md

 }
 ```

-This way the sink will detect version of OpenSearch server (`DetectOpenSearchVersion` is set to `true` by default) and handle `TypeName` behavior correctly, based on the server version (6.x, 7.x or 8.x).
+This way the sink will detect version of OpenSearch server (`DetectOpenSearchVersion` is set to `true` by default) and it will successfully handle AWS OpenSearch when it is running in Elasticsearch compatibility mode.

 ### Disable detection of OpenSearch server version

 Alternatively, `DetectOpenSearchVersion` can be set to `false` and certain option can be configured manually.
-In that case, the sink will assume version 7 of OpenSearch, but options will be ignored due to a potential version incompatibility.
+In that case, the sink will assume version 1 of OpenSearch, but options will be ignored due to a potential version incompatibility.

-For example, you can configure the sink to force registeration of v6 index template.
+For example, you can configure the sink to force registration of v1 index template.
 Be aware that the AutoRegisterTemplate option will not overwrite an existing template.

 ```csharp
 var loggerConfig = new LoggerConfiguration()